Claude Platform Docs

 Cloud environment setup

-Customize cloud containers for your sessions.
+Customize cloud sandboxes for your sessions.

 This page covers type: cloud environments.
 To run sandboxes on your own infrastructure, see Self-hosted sandboxes.